 Once the pasta is done, and the veggies are cooked and beans are warmed, toss it all together with greens and herbs and top with fresh summer tomatoes.
 Sprouts are a nice addition too- I’ve fallen head over heals with the nutty flavor of sunflower sprouts.

-So here’s the Farmers Market Veggie Pasta in a nutshell:
+So here’s the Summer Zucchini Pasta in a nutshell:

 - 6 ounces pasta

 - 1-2 cans beans

 - 1 ½ pounds grillable veggies ( zucchini, summer squash, peppers, corn)

 - shallot, garlic, olive oil, herbs, lemon zest

 - Optional additions -fresh arugula, cherry tomatoes, feta, sprouts, pumpkin seeds

 Hope you enjoy this simple delicious Zucchini Pasta Salad!

 Zucchini Pasta Salad with Corn and Black beans